The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 – Mount Gower and Mount Lidgbird, Lord Howe Island

-Mount Gower or Mount Rover is one of the most amazing sights, one of the oldest volcanic islands in the Pacific Ocean (about 20 million years old).
+Mount Gower or Mount Rover is one of the most amazing attractions, one of the oldest volcanic islands in the Pacific Ocean (about 20 million years old).
 This mountain is also known as Big Hill and has a height of 875 meters, making it the highest on the island.

 A rather difficult 8.5-hour route leads to the top.
 No special climbing skills are required.